HaKr/cucumber_annotations/README.md

 Cucumber comes with a javascript runtime, that already has added typescript support.
 This way, developers can write their step implementations in Typescript source code.
 With that, the circle looks complete and Typescript modules can be tested using Gherkin feature descriptions with typescript steps.
 Well, almost when we get beyond the 'Hello world' example.

 ### Example
-Let's take the original [Cucumber](https://github.com/cucumber/cucumber-js/blob/master/docs/nodejs_example.md) example
+Let's take the original [Cucumber](https://github.com/cucumber/cucumber-js/blob/master/docs/nodejs_example.md) example.
+(with a small tweak to document two other features.)

 #### Setup